2600hz/libwebphone/docs/lwpUserAgent.md

 If custom_headers are provided they will be merged with any configured headers.
 The format of each string should be the full, valid SIP header.
 For example: "X-Foo: bar"

+If options are provided they will be merged as part of the jssip UA.call() options

 #### hangupAll()